hashicorp/terraform-provider-google/website/docs/r/billing_budget.html.markdown

   included in the budget.
 If omitted, the report will include all usage for the billing account, regardless of which project the usage occurred on.

+* `resource_ancestors` -
+  (Optional)
+  A set of folder and organization names of the form folders/{folderId} or organizations/{organizationId}, specifying that usage from only this set of folders and organizations should be included in the budget.
+  If omitted, the budget includes all usage that the billing account pays for.
+If the folder or organization contains projects that are paid for by a different Cloud Billing account, the budget doesn't apply to those projects.

 * `credit_types_treatment` -
   (Optional)